 With new breach data coming to light on a daily basis, guarding against the use of pwned passwords requires constant vigilance.

-As Enzoic’s CEO, Michael Greene, stated in a Channel Futures article, “I recently spoke with a company that discovered that 4% of its uncompromised credentials become compromised within one month and this happened month over month.”
+As Enzoic stated in a Channel Futures article, “We recently spoke with a company that discovered that 4% of its uncompromised credentials become compromised within one month and this happened month over month.”

 The latter is the most crucial step companies can take in the fight against pwned passwords, as it essentially circumvents poor employee security practices.

-To quote Michael Greene’s Channel Futures article again, “It’s unrealistic for companies to expect password reuse to change on its own, but it’s also untenable for them to continue to allow the use of exposed credentials.”
+To quote Enzoic’s Channel Futures article again, “It’s unrealistic for companies to expect password reuse to change on its own, but it’s also untenable for them to continue to allow the use of exposed credentials.”

 By continuously screening all corporate passwords against our proprietary database of exposed credentials, Enzoic helps companies ensure pwned passwords remain where they belong—on Dark Web lists but never in use for enterprise systems and applications.